 Pakistan Conquers England at Multan in 2005.
-England started off as favorites due to their much-hyped performance in the Ashes series against Australia.
+England started off as a favorite due to their much-hyped performance in the Ashes series against Australia.
 But an unfortunate incidental injury to their Captain Michael Vaughan dampened the spirits in the English camp.
 But it certainly raised hopes for the home side.
-Home crowd and ground was another factor that weighed heavily in Pakistan’s favors.
+Home crowd and ground were other factors that weighed heavily in Pakistan’s favor.

 Shaun Udal the oldest player in England team struck to take his first Test wicket.
 He forced Salman to play a careless stroke and the ball bounced off Trescothick’s cap for Keeper Geraint Jones to take a diving catch.
 Salman Butt made a solid 74 runs off 83 balls with 11 fours.
 England came back into the game after this dismissal and four wickets fell for 77 runs.

-Right-hand batsman Younis Khan who was shaping well also paid for a casual shot and was out leg before to Harmison for 39 runs.
-Muhammad Yousaf (5), Hassan Raza (0) and Kamran Akmal (28) were back in the pavilion with the score at 238.
-At the end of day’s play, Pakistan labored to 244 for 6 wickets with Inzamam-ul-Haq not out at 41 and Muhammad Sami at one.
+Right-hand batsman Younis Khan who was shaping well also paid for a casual shot and was out leg before Harmison for 39 runs.
+Muhammad Yousaf (5), Hassan Raza (0), and Kamran Akmal (28) were back in the pavilion with a score of 238.
+At the end of the day’s play, Pakistan labored to 244 for 6 wickets with Inzamam-ul-Haq not out at 41 and Muhammad Sami at one.

-Resuming on the second day Pakistan innings folded after 50 minutes of play with the total at 274.
+Resuming on the second day, the Pakistan innings folded after 50 minutes of play with the total at 274.
 The last four wickets fell for only 30 runs.
-Inzamam completed his half-century and was out for 53 made in 147 minutes including 4 fours.
+Inzamam completed his half-century and was out for 53 made in 147 minutes, including 4 fours.
 Andrew Flintoff toiled hard on the placid track and was rewarded with 4 wickets for 68, Mathew Hoggard 2 for 55, and Steve Harmison 3 for 37.

 England began their innings with Marcus Trescothick and Andrew Strauss.
-But Mohammad Sami struck the first blow by dismissing Strauss for 9 with the score at 18.
-Thereafter Trescothick took charge and leading from front consolidated England’s position on the second day with an unbeaten century.
+But Mohammad Sami struck the first blow by dismissing Strauss for 9 with a score of 18.
+Thereafter, Trescothick took charge and leading from the front consolidated England’s position on the second day with an unbeaten century.
 This was Trescothick’s 13th century in 67 Tests.
 Ian Bell looking to entrench himself in the playing eleven looked ominous with his fluent stroke-play.

-But during this process he became the second-highest scorer for England in Pakistan.
+But during this process, he became the second-highest scorer for England in Pakistan.
 Ted Dexter is the highest scorer with 205 runs made in Karachi during the 1961-62 tour.
 This was also his highest score overseas, overtaking 180 runs he made in South Africa last winter.
 The visitors were all out for 418, which gave them a lead of 144 runs.
-Shabbir Ahmed the lanky paceman took 4 wickets for 54 runs and Shoaib Akhter bowled admirably to take 3 for 99 in 27 over’s.
+Shabbir Ahmed the lanky paceman took 4 wickets for 54 runs and Shoaib Akhtar bowled admirably to take 3 for 99 in 27 overs.